 5. Have a couple of people on hand to serve as marshals.
 Although for a small practice, one can get away with no marshals, for a practice this size, having 1 or 2 marshals to corral fighters and serve as time keepers for timed scenarios does help.

 6. Build camaraderie.
-Afterwards, we all go get post-fighting food at a local restaurant.
+Afterwards, organize post-fighting food at a local restaurant.
 This helps fighters get to know each other better.

 7. Advertise!
 Push out the practice and make start times, instructions, and information clear.
 Find "new markets" to advertise to bring into the fold.
 For this one, I created a "promo" video which you can find by clicking here.